Geography

 Implementation

 Assessment will take place across lessons, at the end of each unit and across the school year.
-Each geography lesson will begin with a geographical starter, which will be used either as retrieval practice or skills practice.
+Each geography lesson will begin with an Oxclose Memory Grid starter (OMG), which will be used as retrieval practice.
 Pupils will be expected to be able to recall key sticky knowledge both within the teaching sequence and after the unit has been covered.
 Pupils will also complete activities to identify what they now know that they didn’t know previously.

 Impact